 Although it might sound strange, this soda pop is actually made of milk serum.
 How appropriate for Switzerland's favorite beverage, right?
-Also, Rivella has tried to expand their market past the Swiss borders but has largely failed...
+Rivella has tried to expand its market past the Swiss borders but has largely failed...

 Looking for anything?
 They have it at MIGROS.
 Lately, I have even seen a kind of OREO cookie knock-off, which might catapult this Swiss grocery chain to the brands you should know!

-Anyway, established in 1925, the once humble little Zürich store which counted 16 employees has since grown into one of Switzerland's largest enterprises, largest supermarket chain and largest employer.
+Established in 1925, the once humble little Zürich store which counted 16 employees has since grown into one of Switzerland's largest enterprises, the largest supermarket chain, and the largest employer.
 Still, it's contained to Switzerland and Turkey only.

 Mövenpick Ice Cream

-The Swiss would rather keep Mövenpick a secret, because this Nestlé brand makes some of the best ice-cream in the world!
+The Swiss would rather keep Mövenpick a secret because this Nestlé brand makes some of the best ice creams in the world!
 On any given day, Swiss and others who were let in on the secret will line up at Mövenpick outlets to buy a few scoops of pure delicacy.
 So keep this a secret and do not tell your friends, because we would not want these lines to get any longer...